darektoa/sb-admin-2-component/README.md

 - Open your terminal
 - Change directory you want
 - Type `git clone --branch main https://github.com/rexencorp/sb-admin-2-component` in terminal
-- After that, type `cd yukita-backend` to enter the `yukita-backend` directory
+- After that, type `cd sb-admin-2-component` to enter the `sb-admin-2-component` directory

 ## How to Run
 - Create a database with the name `sb_admin2_component` (you can change the database name)